-Novel Based on True Story of Sexual Abuse Honored During April Child Abuse Prevention Month
+‘Little Girl Leaving,’ A Novel Based on True Story of Sexual Abuse, Wins Awards In April Child Abuse Prevention Month: Author, Lisa Blume, Attends Signing of New Law to Protect Children

 Publishers Weekly, featuring Little Girl Leaving in BookLife, writes: "Based on a true story and told from the first-person, present tense perspective of the child, this novel presents various forms of child abuse and how children are forced to confront them."